McJackTang/MMPD_rPPG_dataset/README.md

 ```
 MMPD_Dataset
 ├── subject1
-    ├── p1_0.mat        # px_y.mat: x refers to the order of subjects, y refers to the order of the experiments, whcich is corresponding to the experiment procedure.
+    ├── p1_0.mat        # px_y.mat: x refers to the order of subjects, y refers to the order of the experiments, whcich corresponds to the experiment procedure.
         ├── video       # Rendered images of the subjects at 320 x 240 resolution     [t, w, h, c]
         ├── GT_ppg      # PPG wavefrom signal                                         [t]
         ├── light       # 'LED-low','LED-high','Incandescent','Nature'